Towards Autonomous Edge AI: Local LLM Inference, Efficient Quantization, and Hybrid Memory in Practice

 Budget Breakdown: What Actually Fits in 2GB?

-Let’s look at practical RAM numbers (from multiple recent benchmarks and community reports, Hardware Corner):
+Practical RAM numbers from multiple recent benchmarks and community reports, Hardware Corner:

 | Model | Quant | Disk (GB) | Runtime RAM | Notes |